gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 This is another place it is important (although not necessarily critical) that you have some knowledge of the sequences/taxa that you are analyzing.
 Each of the lines on this page are present because of the parameter choices we have made thus far.
 If you select different model parameters next time you use BEAUTi...you will have different priors when you open this tab.

+## Please take a minute to read the description of each prior and seee if you can figure out how they relate to the model choices we've made in the *Sites*, *Clocks*, and *Trees* tabs.

 For today we will leave them all at default except the following:

 *allMus*: Change this to lognormal with an initial value = 1 and log(stdev) = 1